 What I don’t understand, is why people make such a fuzz about races.
 I mean: we’re all people and yes, one is a little bit darker or lighter of skin than another.
 I can’t deny that, being not blind.
 But why shouldn’t we just accept each other as we are and make a nice world all together?
 Why should we always keep on thinking coloured people are discriminated or have less value than white people?
 How many people are mixed today?
 What can you then say about them?
 Are they black, Asian, Indian, American native, or ….?
 Let’s just be people from now on, what do you think about that?

 The whole country was left with one big question mark and everyone started writing, blogging and talking about it.
-Nobody agreed anymore to any other, because it’s tradition in the Netherlands that each one must have their own, original opinion.
-This year halfway November when Sint and Pete came from ‘Spain’ by boat like always and their arrival was a big festivity, people started fighting and I read in the newspaper that in one city (Gouda, maybe you know it from the cheese) 60 people got arrested.
+Nobody agreed to any other anymore, because another great tradition in the Netherlands prescribes that everyone must have their own, original opinion.
+In 2016 halfway November when Sint and Pete came from ‘Spain’ by boat and their arrival was a big festivity like always, people started fighting and I read in the newspaper that in one city (Gouda, maybe you know it from the cheese) 60 people got arrested.
+In 2017 even more than a 100 people got arrested.
 At a children’s party, excuse me!
-Who is racistic now?
+Who is the racist here?

-About the clothes somewhere in the many articles I read about this subject lately, I found an explanation that I found meaningful: noble people from African countries, most of the time Mauretania, wore this kind of dresses and even if the real Saint Nick lived in the 3rd century AD, the children’s story goes about Spain.
+About the clothes somewhere in the many articles I read about this subject, I found an explanation that I found meaningful: noble people from African countries, most of the time Mauretania, wore this kind of dresses.
+Even if the real Saint Nicholas lived in the 3rd century AD, the children’s story goes about Spain.
 That means in the late Middle Ages and after, when the Moors were there and they were dressed more or less that way.
-Now the Moors were not slaves of any kind: they occupied a large part of Southern Spain, Andalucia, and left a beautiful culture there with fantastic music and dances.
-So why would people now suddenly say Black Pete is offending, because he’s the servant of Sinterklaas?
-No, he’s his best friend and he helps the old man, he supports him, he makes him laugh, he does the difficult work for him, because he is so souple and so fast!
-Many Dutch people love to be black one day per year and play for Black Pete.
-There is nothing racistic about this whole festivity.
-Nothing, nothing, nothing!
-Instead it’s a nice time of the year with cheerful songs, an old man on a white horse and his friends making jokes around him.
+Now the Moors were certainly not slaves of any kind: they occupied a large part of Southern Spain, Andalucia, and left a beautiful culture there with fantastic music and dances and fabulous palaces.
+Not only that: they also had a great inner civilisation, that survived in Andalucia.
+Do you know today’s Mauretanians don’t even remember their beautiful past?
+We kept it alive for them.
+In a wonderful tradition far away in the Netherlands: a children’s festivity with noble Mauretanians in ancient costumes being nice and sweet to children.
+Very capable young people, good at logistics and marketing for the old Saint Nicholas who they love and honour!

-©Sophia Vassiliou 2014 – 2017
+©Sophia Vassiliou 2013 – 2017